MySitePage/NailsByLupita-/README.md

                     <div class="booking-instructions">
                         <p><strong>Important Information:</strong></p>
                         <p>After submitting your booking request, you will receive a confirmation text or email within 24 hours.
-A deposit is required to secure your appointment time.</p>
+A half booking deposit is required to secure your appointment time.</p>
                         <p>Please review our booking policies on the home page before submitting your request.</p>

                         <div class="booking-contact-info">